obokaman-com/silex_playground/README.md

 >
 > Note: If you are running Docker with Docker Toolbox you can view the VM ip with `docker-machine ip`.
 Use this IP to connect to MySQL.

-3.- Run `bin/console orm:schema-tool:update` to create the needed schema in the MySQL database.
+3.- Run `bin/console orm:schema-tool:update --force` to create the needed schema in the MySQL database.

 4.- Run `php -S localhost:8000 -t ./web`